An Analysis of the Impact of Gold Open Access Publications in Computer Science: The Data

 These articles were used to download corresponding Semantic Scholar records to obtain their citations\footnote{Due to the nature of the Semantic Scholar API we are limited to a maximum of 1,000 citations per paper.}.
 The Semantic Scholar records for each citation were also downloaded, resulting in 11,723,390 seed and citing articles.
 For this study, we focus on the 1,389,339 articles published from 2000 up to 2023; we refer to this as the \emph{seed set}

-Next, we defined a set of \emph{Traditional} publishers -- IEEE (excluding IEEE Access), Elsevier, Springer, ACM) -- and a set of \emph{Gold OA} publishers -- Hindawi, IEEE Access, Frontiers, MDPI -- to distinguish between publishers adopting more conventional academic publication practices versus more recent paid, OA models.
-We identified all articles in our dataset published in these target journals.
-This resulted in a subset of 1,135,203 \emph{Traditional} articles and 254,136 \emph{Gold OA} articles; these articles are associated with 11,548,876 unique citations.
+Next, we defined a set of \emph{Traditional} publishers -- IEEE (excluding IEEE Access), Elsevier, Springer, ACM) -- and a set of \emph{New OA} publishers -- Hindawi, IEEE Access, Frontiers, MDPI -- to distinguish between publishers adopting more conventional academic publication practices versus more recent paid, OA models.
+We identified all articles in our dataset published in these target journals and further distinguished between OA articles from traditional publishers, which we refer to as \emph{Trad (OA)}, and non-OA articles from traditional publishers, which we refer to as \emph{Trad}.
+This resulted in a subset of 755,890 \emph{Trad} articles, and 379,313 \emph{Trad(OA)} articles, and 254,136 \emph{New OA} articles; these articles are associated with 11,548,876 unique citations.

-We use this 2000-2023 Traditional/Gold OA dataset in two ways: (i) to analyse overall trends in the CS publication landscape since 2000, and (ii) to analyse the citation impact of traditional versus OA publishers.
-Since traditional publishers have a longer history and, therefore, a greater opportunity to attract citations, for this impact analysis, we focus on a smaller subset of 850,369 articles published between 2015 and 2023; 620,807 Traditional and 229,562 Gold OA articles.
+We use this 2000-2023 Trad/Trad(OA)/New OA dataset in two ways: (i) to analyse overall trends in the CS publication landscape since 2000, and (ii) to analyse the citation impact of traditional versus (new) OA publishers.
+Since traditional publishers have a longer history and, therefore, a greater opportunity to attract citations, for this impact analysis, we focus on a smaller subset of 850,369 articles published between 2015 and 2023; 391,602 Trad, 229205 Trad (OA), and 229,562 New OA articles.